Date of birth – 24 June 1986 Nottingham

 In 2010 Broad was part of the England side which won the ICC World Twenty20 competition in the Caribbean.
 He has since skippered his country in both white ball formats but it is in the Test arena where he excels.

-He is the 14th - and most recent - England player to receive 100 Test caps and only James Anderson has taken more wickets for the country.
+Only three other players have made more Test appearances for England and only James Anderson has taken more wickets for the country.
 His performances with the ball have included two Test match hat-tricks, the only English bowler to achieve that feat, and a destructive burst of 8-15 in the Ashes Test match at Trent Bridge in 2015.

 Additionally, he has made a Test match century for England, scoring 169 against Pakistan at Lord’s in 2010.